bitifet/sqlapi/README.md

             "person left outer join pets using (person_id)", // Nor here...
         ],
         where: [ // Undefined arguments are silently ignored.
             "person.age >= 18",    // Constant is guessed because of multiple spacing (so don't use "age>=18" or so...
-            "name",
+            "name=like",           // Like, ilike or any other textual operators are allowed by prepending '='.
             "surname",
-            "petname",
+            "petname=ilike pet",   // Will use "pet" parameter for case insensitive "like" matching with petname.
+            "pet.age petAge",
             "pet.age>= petMaxAge", // Notice lack of space between column name and operator.
         ],
         orderBy: [